 How do you get your first customer?

 What are the ways that can help you do the heavy lifting required to gain your early users or customers?
 How do you get your first client?

 If you’re like every startup founder or business owner, you’re also wondering – how do I get customers fast?

 The pace to which you get your clients is not based on the available ad spend you have or how perfect your website looks.
-Those tactics are for the later stages of you business.
+Those tactics are for the later stages of your business.
 Don’t get distracted by these strategies.

 You don’t need to be liking photos and DM-ing around the clock.
-You need to reverse engineer your goals and affirm your schedule to work less, while attracting more.
+You need to reverse engineer your goals and affirm your schedule to work less while attracting more.

 Scroll to the bottom of this article to learn more about reverse engineering your sales goals, from my friend, Denise.